kevinlekiller/amdctl/README.md

 Run the program for a list of options, you can type `./amdctl` to run it.

+`./amdctl -x` to get a description of the various words used in the program.

 ### Undervolting:

 Undervolting is done by **increasing** the value of the CpuVid field for a specific P-state.